ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 If, as a result of advice given by us or in connection with our involvement, you require us to effect a transaction, we shall require a written statement of your instructions.
 If it is outside our licence, we will immediately notify you.

 As already noted, we are not authorised by the FCA.
-However, HW Fisher & Company & HW Fisher & Company Limited are included on the register maintained by the FCA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+However, HW Fisher & Company & HW Fisher & Company Limited are included on the register maintained by the FCA so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Institute of Chartered Accountants in England and Wales.
-The register can be accessed via the Financial Conduct Authority website at http://www.fsa.gov.uk/register/home.do.
+The register can be accessed via the Financial Conduct Authority website at http://www.fca.org.uk/register.

-We do not have any holding (direct or indirect) representing more than 10% of the voting rights or of the capital in any undertaking that carries on insurance business: nor does any such undertaking have a holding of more than 10% of our voting rights or of our capital.
+Other than as stated above, we do not have any holding (direct or indirect) representing more than 10% of the voting rights or of the capital in any undertaking that carries on insurance business: nor does any such undertaking have a holding of more than 10% of our voting rights or of our capital.

 In the unlikely event that we cannot meet a liability to you arising from our undertaking investment business activities as a firm licensed by the Institute as a Designated Professional Body, you may be able to claim compensation under the Chartered Accountants’ Compensation Scheme.